DGCA conducts spot checks on 48 SpiceJet aircraft; finds no major safety violation: Govt | Business

 Just three days after issuing the notice, the regulator started conducting spot checks on SpiceJet planes, Singh stated.
 The spot checks were completed on July 13. ''A total of 53 spot checks were carried out on 48 aircraft which did not find any major significant finding or safety violation,'' he mentioned.

-On July 5, a SpiceJet freighter aircraft, which was heading to Chongqing in China, returned to Kolkata as the pilots realized after the take-off that its weather radar was not working.
+On July 5, a SpiceJet freighter aircraft, which was heading to Chongqing in China, returned to Kolkata as the pilots realised after the take-off that its weather radar was not working.

 On July 5 itself, the airline's Delhi-Dubai flight was diverted to Karachi due to a malfunctioning fuel indicator and its Kandla-Mumbai flight did priority landing in Maharashtra's capital city after cracks developed on its windshield mid-air.